antoniogarrote/palermo/README.md

 ### Defining jobs

-Jobs in Palermo are classes with a default constructor and that implement the `palermo.job.PalermoJob` interface.
+Jobs in Palermo are classes with a default constructor and implementing the `palermo.job.PalermoJob` interface.
-The interface defines a single method `process` that will recive the arguments for the job sent to the working queue.
+The interface defines a single method `process` that will recieve the arguments for the job sent to the working queue.

 In the following example we will define a job that will just make the worker thread sleep for an interval of time before printing a message on standard output.

-In clojure the macro `defpalermojob` can be used to define a Palermo job that will be compiled into the right Java class.
+In Clojure the macro `defpalermojob` can be used to define a Palermo job that needs be compiled into the right Java class.

 ```clojure
 (ns palermotests